the-teachingRSE-project/competencies/summarised_competencies.md

 and focus on various aspects in greater detail.
 We expect that graduates and practitioners will have a larger and more diverse set of skills than outlined here.
-We look at specific types of RSE roles, propose recommendations for organisations, and give examples of future specialisations.
 "
 ---